Outpost Space Logo

 Responsibilities

-• Mentorship: Elevate the team's standard of engineering rigor.
+• Elevate the team's standard of engineering rigor.
 Mentor junior engineers in design best practices, analysis methods, and First Principles thinking.

 Qualifications